From screen to canvas: Sylvester Stallone as a painter

 Because Stallone is not here as the famous action icon, but rather presents the most private art, as he calls it himself: the one that compose his own paintings.

 In dialogue with dpa, he affirms that, when one is painting, one “only has himself and his soul”.
 In contrast to acting in the cinema, where he ensures that you can always hold someone or something responsible for what goes wrong.
-As a painter, he says, you can only trust yourself.
+As a painter, he indicates, he can only trust himself.

 This is the first time Stallone has exhibited this long-unknown artistic streak of his in Germany, and the venue chosen is in the traditional exhibition house in the Ruhr area.

 The exhibition “Sylvester Stallone.
 The best of life / Retrospective for his 75th birthday.
-Paintings 1966-2020” brings together 53 original paintings, including never-before-exhibited works from the 60s, as well as more recent large-format pieces.
+Paintings 1966-2020” brings together 53 original paintings, including works never exhibited from the 60s, as well as more recent large-format pieces.

 There you can see figures of heroes in great size, sometimes reduced to their outlines, sometimes sprayed on the canvas with a paint can and stencil, like a wall graphite.